Last updated on March 14th, 2023 at 04:11 pm

-Think about topics your target audience would search and that you’d want your business to get found for.
+Think about topics related to your business that your target audience would search and that you would want to get found for.
 Enter these words into a search engine and see what results come up.

 When you’re ready to expand on your initial broad terms, you can move on to use some keyword discovery tools.
-Enter ‘seed’ keywords into a keyword research tool to discover other keywords, common questions, and topics for your content that you might have otherwise missed.
+Enter ‘seed’ keywords into a keyword research tool, such as kwfinder.com, to discover other keywords, common questions, and topics for your content that you might have otherwise missed.

-The latest SEO / keyword research posts talk about user intent – ie why the user is searching for a keyword.
+The latest SEO / keyword research posts talk about search intent – ie why the user is searching for a keyword.
 Are they looking for information?
 Are they ready to buy?

-Keywords can be what is known as long tail, which is three or more words strung together such as “personal development online,” “career coaching for women”.
-Long Tail keywords are usually very specific and can be easier to rank for as they have relatively low search volume.
+Keywords can be what is known as long tail, which is three or more words strung together such as “personal development online”, “career coaching for women”.
+Long Tail keywords are usually very specific and can be easier to rank for as there will be less competition trying to rank for them.
 Long tail keywords make up the majority of searches online.

 You can also scroll to the bottom and look at related searches.

-The following search engines have auto-complete when you start typing in keywords and similar suggested searches if you scroll to the bottom.
+The following search engines also have auto-complete when you start typing in keywords, as well as similar suggested searches if you scroll to the bottom.